indrekots/aws-workshop/README.md

 ## 2. Internet Gateway

-In AWS VPC dashboard select the *Internet Gateway* menu option and create a new Internet Gateway.
+In AWS VPC dashboard select the *Internet Gateways* menu option and create a new Internet Gateway.
 Name it `<your-name>-igw`.
 Attach it to your recently created VPC.